 We stopped employing human writers because our audience had moved, not because AI had improved.

-Revenue for our publishing businesses fell sharply in early 2024 as readers increasingly turned to AI chatbots for the online searches that used to bring them to our websites.
-The queries that had driven millions of visitors to our sites were being answered in a chatbot interface, with our content often cited as a source but our pages never visited.
+Revenue for our publishing businesses fell sharply in early 2024 as readers turned to AI chatbots for the searches that used to bring them to us.

 Organic traffic Revenue AI assistant adoption